We’ve laundered hundreds of loads in our Maytag Bravos MVWB750WQ Washing Machine since we bought one at the end of 2010, and are lovin’ it.

 I’m ripping curtains off the windows and doilies from tables, just to get some items to wash in the MVWB750WQ.
 This high efficiency (HE) style washer differs vastly from older ones we’ve used for decades prior; it’s much quieter and uses much less water.
 We know, because we watched it for an entire cycle soon after delivery, through the glass window in its lid.
 It was like watching a good movie, actually.
 Nice!

-This is a high efficiency (HE) top load machine; a Maytag Bravos MVWB750WQ clothes washer.
+The Maytag Bravos washer model MVWB750WQ is a high efficiency (HE) top load machine.
 It has no agitator, but does include what they call an impeller (a little agitator).
-The machine apparently agitates the clothes primarily via the circulation of water, the back-and-forth rotation of the impeller, and the movement of the surrounding tub as well.
+The machine apparently moves the clothes around primarily via the circulation of water, the back-and-forth rotation of the impeller, and the movement of the surrounding tub as well.
 The stainless steel tub and plastic impeller move separately.
 So between the three forces inside, the clothes move around a lot surprisingly.
 A front loader might have been better.
 But those cost more than what we bought.
 Plus, their cycle times often run longer.
 But if we could have afforded one of those industrial grade front loader machines found in Laundromats, we would have.
 Ah but this Maytag Bravos MVWB750WQ top loader will do fine.

-Maytag Bravos MVWB750WQ: Benefits, Pros, Advantages, and Features
+Maytag Bravos MVWB750WQ Washer: Benefits, Pros, Advantages, and Features

 It’s the technology that gets me all gaga.
 For better or for worse, just about every aspect of this machine is now under software control.